 Most often, you’ll want to drain tofu before using.
 If you’re using silken tofu, scoop what you need from the container.
 For all other varieties, press out excess water between paper towels.
 The drier the tofu, the more flavor it can absorb.
 Once open, use your tofu within 2 to 3 days and keep it covered in fresh water.

 - You can infuse a lot of flavor into tofu simply by marinating it.

-- Marinades work best if you cut your tofu into bite-sized pieces.
+- Marinades work best if you cut your tofu into bite-size pieces.
 Marinate for at least 15 minutes, though the longer you can let the tofu marinate, the more flavorful it will be.

 - After marinating, drain your tofu well.
-You can then fry it, or, spread out on an oiled baking sheet and bake in a hot oven until golden and crispy.
+You can then fry it; or, spread it out on an oiled baking sheet and bake in a hot oven until golden and crispy.

-- To grill, freeze tofu and thaw it before marinating to create a meatier texture.
+- To create a meatier-textured tofu that can hold up to the grill, try freezing your tofu before marinating.
 Remove excess marinade to avoid smoking, and grill over high heat.

 Tips for working with tofu

 - Get crispy with cornstarch.
 After marinating, coat tofu lightly with cornstarch.
 This will give your tofu a fantastic crispy coating when panfrying.

 - Tofu is great on the grill.
 After marinating, cook on a hot, oiled surface until you get nice grill marks (about 7 minutes per side).